e1ioan/language/README.md

 **How to Use This Text**

 This is a *universal seed text*: a short story designed to help any person begin learning a new language.
-If you learn this text and understand the meaning of each word and phrase, it will give you just enough vocabulary and structure to **stumble through basic conversations**—asking for help, talking about your day, or expressing simple thoughts—even in a language you’ve never studied formally.
+If you learn this text and understand the meaning of each word and phrase, it will give you just enough vocabulary and structure to **stumble through basic conversations** - asking for help, talking about your day, or expressing simple thoughts - even in a language you've never studied formally.

 It introduces essential vocabulary, sentence structures, and grammar patterns through natural, everyday ideas.

-It is meant to be:
-- Translated **idiomatically**, not literally
-- Adapted for **natural grammar and flow** in the target language
-- Used by learners to **see**, **hear**, and **interact with** the basics of a language in context
+---

+### How to Use This Seed with an AI

+To use this text with any AI assistant, language model, or chatbot (like ChatGPT, Claude, etc.), simply give it the following instruction:

+> "You are a language tutor.
+This is a universal seed text.
+Teach me the target language step by step using this text.
+Follow the teaching loop described in the seed.
+Tolerate small spelling or grammar errors and help me correct them gently.
+Begin when ready."

+You can paste the full seed after this prompt.
+The AI will then:
+- Translate or interpret the text as needed
+- Use it to walk you through meaning, pronunciation, and practice
+- Follow a predictable learning algorithm
+- Tolerate minor mistakes as signs of progress, not failure

+You can do this in any language pair: English ?
+Portuguese, French ?
+Arabic, Romanian ?
+Japanese, etc.

 ---